 - Identify and analyse the risk that system complexity can lead to unexpected and novel outcomes, and contribute to the proactive management of this

-- Describe complex issues in clear terms and communicate about them effectively and succinctly, both orally and in writing
+- Describe complex issues in clear terms and communicate about them effectively and succinctly, both verbally and in writing

 - Work naturally and consciously, as part of a community of practice, by learning from others in a culture of respect, mutual understanding and empathy, and managing disagreement and conflict through socially non-violent means, even in the context of formal power hierarchies